AtulHost

 Everyone wants to be rich in their life and the fact is everyone is working for the same.
-But in the crowd of becoming rich only few of them able to achieve the success, why is so?
+But in the crowd of becoming rich only a few of them are able to achieve success, why is so?

-In this article we’ll understand 10 reasons you aren’t rich, and of course solution too.
+In this article, we’ll understand 10 reasons you aren’t rich, and of course solutions too.

 1. You care what your neighbors think.